top of page

 • Reframe negative thoughts.
 Instead of “I’ll never be good at this,” try “I’m still learning, and that’s okay.”

 • Visualize success.
 Athletes use visualization techniques—so can you.
-Before a big presentation or meeting, imagine yourself speaking with clarity and authority.
+Before a big presentation or meeting, imagine yourself speaking with clarity and authority and remember the times where you nailed it in the past as opposed to the narrative you've told yourself.

 • Keep a ‘Confidence Journal.’
 Write down three things you did well each day.
 It trains your brain to recognize and reinforce positive moments.